Feminism in Francoist Spain and the democratic transition period: First-wave feminism in the Franco period (1939 - 1965)

 Most women in the 1940s were not politically active, involved with guerrilla groups or militants.
-They were women dealing with hardship, poverty and the imposition of gender norms that imposed on their every day lives.
+They were women dealing with hardship, poverty and the imposition of gender norms that imposed on their everyday lives.
 Their process of coping and surviving often made their personal activities intersect with activism as they subtly challenged the regime and limits imposed by the regime.

 The 1940s saw the emergence of the chicas topolino.
 Named after an Italian car, women in this movement wore wedge shoes with cork soles, skirts worn a little longer than the knee, nylon stockings and tight dresses.
 They went to dances and smoked.
 They desired to go to Chicote and smoke American cigarettes.
 They tried to imitate famous actresses like Amparo Rivelles, Concha Monte, Irene Dunne or Myrna Loy.
 They were most prominent on the Catalan coast, where they also scandalized people by wearing bikinis.
 In their day, this group of middle-class girls and women were the Spanish feminists of the 1970s.

 For women who had abortions in the 1940s, they did not appear to do so out of any conscious effort to subvert the regime's ideological position around the role of women; rather, these women were trying to protect themselves, their families and their economic well-being by taking the only step available to them in the face of an unwanted pregnancy.